Clarkson-Applied-Data-Science/SkinCancerClassification/README.md

 ![png](output_33_1.png)

-# Model Evaluation and Deployment
+# **Model Evaluation and Deployment**

 The same model architecture is used for both types of images.
 The model takes input images with a size of 28x28 pixels, regardless of whether they are in grayscale or RGB format.

 During the data preprocessing step, the images are converted to grayscale using standard techniques, such as averaging the RGB channels.
-Then, the images are resized to a fixed size of 28x28 pixels.
+Then, the images are resized to a fixed size of **28x28 pixels**.

 After preprocessing, the images are fed into the CNN model, which consists of four convolutional layers followed by three dense layers.
 The convolutional layers learn important features from the images, while the dense layers classify the images into one of the 7 different types of skin cancer.

 The model architecture consists of four convolutional layers and three dense layers.

-The first layer is a convolutional layer with 16 filters and a kernel size of 3x3.
+1. The first layer is a convolutional layer with 16 filters and a kernel size of 3x3.
 This layer is followed by a max pooling layer with a pool size of 2x2.
-The second and third layers are similar to the first layer, with 32 and 64 filters respectively.
-The fourth layer is a convolutional layer with 128 filters and a kernel size of 3x3, followed by another max pooling layer.
+2. The second and third layers are similar to the first layer, with 32 and 64 filters respectively.
+3. The fourth layer is a convolutional layer with 128 filters and a kernel size of 3x3, followed by another max pooling layer.

 The output of the final max pooling layer is then flattened into a 1D array, and passed through three dense layers with 64, 32, and 7 neurons respectively.
 The last dense layer has 7 neurons, corresponding to the 7 different types of skin cancer that the model is trained to classify.

 The total number of parameters in the model is 132,583, which is a relatively small number for a CNN model.
 The model is trained to minimize the cross-entropy loss function, and the optimizer used is not specified in the model summary.